-Based on the ARP's 2015 Load Forecast, the ARP expects to meet its generation capacity requirements, with an 18% reserve margin with existing resources, through 2023.
-FMPA will need to acquire 36 MW in 2024 and 58 MW in 2025 from undetermined sources to be able to meet generation capacity requirements with an 18% reserve margin.
-The projected peak native ARP summer load for 2016 is 1,224 MW and is forecasted to increase to 1,399 MW in 2025.
+Based on the ARP's 2017 Load Forecast, the ARP expects to meet its generation capacity requirements, with an 18% reserve margin with existing resources, through 2023.
+FMPA will need to acquire 22 MW in 2024, 40 MW in 2025, and 58 MW in 2026 from undetermined sources to be able to meet generation capacity requirements with an 18% reserve margin.
+The projected peak native ARP summer load for 2017 is 1,251 MW and is forecasted to increase to 1,393 MW in 2026.
 FMPA will continue to evaluate and develop sufficient, cost-effective resource alternatives for the ARP through its integrated resource planning process.